ocaml/dune/doc/concepts.rst

   host build context.
 - ``lib-available:<library-name>`` expands to ``true`` or ``false`` depending on whether the library is available or not.
-A library is available iff at least one of the following condition holds:
+A library is available iff at least one of the following conditions holds:

   -  it is part the installed worlds
   -  it is available locally and is not optional